 - 2.4 The Head of Assurance must confirm annually that the internal audit function is suitably qualified to carry out the work that informs the assurance opinion. - 2.5 As part of a QAIP, a self-assessment was conducted against the Public Sector Internal Audit Standards (PSIAS).
 The PSIAS encompass the mandatory elements of the Chartered Institute of Internal Auditors (CIIA) International Professional Practices Framework (IPPF).
 They promote professionalism, quality, consistency and effectiveness of internal audit across the public sector.
-They highlight the importance of robust, independent and objective internal audit arrangements to provide senior management with the key assurances needed to support them in both managing the organisation and producing the Annual Governance Statement. - 2.6 The 2018/19 self-assessment identified 2 areas of agreed nonconformance.
-These are detailed in Appendix A. There are no significant deviations from Standards which warrant inclusion in the Council's Annual Governance Statement - 2.7 The Head of Assurance has concluded, therefore, that SIAS 'generally conforms' to the PSIAS, including the Definitions of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
-'Generally conforms' is the highest rating and means that SIAS has a charter, policies and processes assessed as conformant to the Standards and is consequently effective. - 2.8 The SIAS QAIP includes both internal and external monitoring and reporting to assess the efficiency and effectiveness of internal audit activity and identify opportunities for improvement.
+They highlight the importance of robust, independent and objective internal audit arrangements to provide senior management with the key assurances needed to support them in both managing the organisation and producing the Annual Governance Statement. - 2.6 The PSIAS also requires that the SIAS be subject to an external quality assessment at least once every five years.
+This should be conducted by a qualified, independent assessor or assessment team from outside the organisation.
+The next external assessment was due in November 2020.
+Given the logistical challenges of facilitating an external assessment in the current environment, coupled with the reduction in robustness and value of a more remote review, the SIAS Board have approved a proposal to defer the external assessment from November 2020 to May 2021 at the latest.
+Such a decision is in line with guidance produced by the IIA, where external assessments can be deferred subject to the completion of a robust internal self-assessment, the outcomes of which are detailed below. - 2.7 Based on the results of the PSIAS self-assessment, the Head of Assurance has concluded that SIAS 'generally conforms' to the PSIAS, including the Definitions of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
+'Generally conforms' is the highest rating and means that SIAS has a charter, policies and processes assessed as conformant to the Standards and is consequently effective. - 2.8 The 2019/20 self-assessment identified 2 areas of agreed nonconformance.
+These are detailed in Appendix C. There are no significant deviations from Standards which warrant inclusion in the Council's Annual Governance Statement.

+- 2.9 The SIAS QAIP includes both internal and external monitoring and reporting to assess the efficiency and effectiveness of internal audit activity and identify opportunities for improvement.
 The diagram below details the methods used to monitor and report on these.
-Detailed information outlining activity in each area is contained in the SIAS Audit Manual. - 2.9 The Head of Assurance confirms that during 2018/19 SIAS operated according to its QAIP with evidence available within the service to support the achievement of each QAIP element.
+Detailed information outlining activity in each area is contained in the SIAS Audit Manual. - 2.10 The Head of Assurance confirms that during 2019/20 SIAS operated according to its QAIP with evidence available within the service to support the achievement of each QAIP element.